 - How long your children will be financially dependent on you?
 If they are into teens, then consider how long it will take them to be on foot.

 - Gauge the time when your liabilities will end that is, if you have 10 years pending to pay the loan amount, consider that.

-The most common maturity age for a policy term is 65 years of age.
+The most common maturity age for a policy term is 65 to 85 years of age.
 As per your present age, you can decide the term.